SamuelTegsten/NoCharityRoster/README.md

 <p align="center">Manage your roster with ease and style.</p>

 <h2>🚀 Getting Started</h2>
-<p>Get started with the No Charity Roster by opening the HTML file in your web browser.
+<p align="center">Get started with the No Charity Roster by opening the HTML file in your web browser.
 This application offers an array of features to simplify your roster management:</p>

 <ul>
     <li align="center"><strong>📋 Display Roster:</strong> Easily view your roster in a tabular format, including columns for Name, Class, Spec, Bench Amount, Decrement, and Delete.</li>